Arrive by plane or boat!

 After dinner, taste local grappa, liqueurs and cocktails prepared by the talented house mixologist, Paolo Sanna to the sounds of traditional Sicilian songs.
 An evening of local color.

-After the signature organic breakfast of homemade biscuits, pastries, cakes and fresh-baked bread cooked in the brick oven, accompanied by local and homemade specialities, you will be ready for an exclusive wine tasting experience under the guidance of the winery's sommelier.
+After the signature organic breakfast of homemade biscuits, pastries, cakes and fresh-baked bread cooked in the brick oven, accompanied by local and homemade specialties, you will be ready for an exclusive wine tasting experience under the guidance of the winery's sommelier.

 An educational vineyard walk and a palmento (winery) tour will be followed by an expert-led tasting of wines from the Monaci delle Terre Nere estate and the best producers on the volcano.
 You will discover native varieties such as the Nerello Mascalese and Nerello Cappuccio, with famous names of the region such as Benanti, Frank Cornellissen, Passopisciaro and Tenuta delle Terre Nere, along with liqueurs and dessert wines such as Malvasia delle Lipari, Passito di Pantelleria, Marsala Superiore or Vecchio Samperi.